Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems: Results

 So far, we have presented results for a single lens field.
 In order to understand whether our conclusions are general, we need to examine how ENV/LOS effects vary from one lensing field to another.
-One simple test is to compare models that use the same fiducial main lens galaxy ($R_E = 1.5\arcsec$ and $e=0.3$) but different fields.
+One simple test is to follow the full procedure outlined in Section \ref{sec:methods}, using the same fiducial main lens galaxy ($R_E = 1.5\arcsec$ and $e=0.3$) but using a different ENV/LOS.
 Figure \ref{fig:B0712} shows results from simulations using the field of B0712+472 (hereafter B0712; \citealt{Jackson98}).
 The trends are similar to what we saw for RXJ1131 in Figure \ref{fig:RXJ1131}, but the deviations are somewhat smaller here because the ENV/LOS effects are not as strong in this field (as we saw in Section \ref{sec:Environments}).
 The correction due to voids is larger for B0712 at $\sim4\%$.
 Therefore, the qualitative trends of our results appear to be robust, but the quantitative differences indicate that each lens field needs to be treated on an individual basis.

-In this analysis we have placed the same lens galaxy in different 3-D mass models to see how the ENV/LOS effects vary.
-The complementary step is to fix the 3-D model and vary the main lens galaxy to understand how that changes the sensitivity to ENV/LOS effects.
+In this analysis we have placed the same lens galaxy in different mass distributions to see how the ENV/LOS effects vary.
+The complementary step is to fix the mass in the beam and vary the main lens galaxy to understand how that changes the sensitivity to ENV/LOS effects.

-\subsection{What Lens Properties Lead to the Strongest Constraints on Cosmology?}
+\subsection{What Type of Lens Produces the Strongest Constraint on Cosmology?}

-In our final set of simulations, we choose one ENV/LOS mass model (for the RXJ1131 field) and test how the constraints on the Hubble constant change when we vary the parameters of the main lens galaxy and the position of the source behind the lens.
+In our final set of simulations (following the procedure in Section \ref{sec:methods}), we choose one ENV/LOS mass distribution (we choose the RXJ1131 field) and test how the constraints on the Hubble constant change when we change the properties of the main lens galaxy and the position of the source behind the lens.

 One important parameter of the main lens galaxy is the ellipticity.
 Figure \ref{fig:ecompare} compares results from simulations with different values of $e$.
 As the ellipticity increases, the scatter in the recovered Hubble constant decreases.
-The image configurations of very asymmetric lens galaxies can only be produced for a smaller range of lens models, leading to stronger constraints on both the ellipticity and the power law index.
+The image configurations of very asymmetric lens galaxies can only be produced for a smaller range of lens models, leading to stronger constraints on both the ellipticity and the power-law index.
 Since those parameters are correlated with the Hubble constant through the lens profile degeneracy, reducing the scatter of fitted $e$ and $\eta$ values leads to a narrower range for $h$ as well.